GEOS-DEV/geosPythonPackages/docs/geos_pv_docs/home.rst

 It includes:

-* a reader able to parse the GEOS output log (before commit version #9365098) to collect data and display them as tables;
+* Paraview readers allowing to load data;
+* generic tools to processes meshes;
-* tools to clean and check GEOS input mesh;
+* GEOS pre-processing tools to clean and check GEOS input mesh;
-* tools to clean GEOS output mesh;
+* GEOS post-processing tools to clean GEOS output mesh, compute additional properties, or create specific plots such as Mohr's circle plot.
-* tools to compute additional geomechanical properties from GEOS outputs;
-* tools to display Mohr's circles at a given time step and the evolution through time from GEOS outputs.

 The packages can be loaded into Paraview using the Plugin Manager from `Tools > Plugin Manager`.
 On success, you will see the selected plugin in the `Filters`` menu (see `Paraview documentation <https://docs.paraview.org/en/latest/ReferenceManual/pythonProgrammableFilter.html>`.